32ericc/32ericc.github.io/README.md

 # 32ericc.github.io

+# About Me Website
 About:
 A website made from everything I've gathered this month.
 You can launch the website by cloning the repository or with the link: https://32ericc.github.io/.
-Made suitable for newer devices and wider screens.
-Mobile devices are not yet compatible.
+Made suitable for newer devices and wider screens (mobile devices not compatible).

 Progress (because I didn't know how to commit changes to github):
 7/11/2023